homermultitext/hmt-editors-guide/generated/guide.md

-# Homer Multitext project: guide for editors
+# Homer Multitext project: guide to XML usage for editors

+## Introduction

 This document describes the HMT project's use of TEI XML in the summer of 2017.
 All citable texts in the HMT project follow the OHCO2 model:  citable units are organized in an ordered hierarchy of citation units.
-We use familiar TEI elements to represent the citation hierarchy: for citable nodes, `l` for lines of poetic text, and `p` for paragraph units of prose, with higher parts of the hierarchy (such as books of the *Iliad*) represented by TEI `div` elements.
+We use familiar TEI elements to represent the citation hierarchy: citable nodes are either `l` for lines of poetic text, or `p` for paragraph units of prose, with higher parts of the hierarchy (such as books of the *Iliad*) represented by TEI `div` elements.
+Each element corresponding to a level of the citation hierarchy has an `@n` attribute giving identifying value for that part of the text.  *Iliad* 10.1, for example, would be contained in a `div` element with `@n` attribute of `10`, and a `l` element with a value of `1`.

+If the text of a scholion explicitly organizes material in a table or list structure, we use TEI `list` with `item` elements.
+These are the only TEI elements we need to capture the basic structure of our diplomatic editions.

+>Example:  see an example of a [list structure in a scholion](http://www.homermultitext.org/hmt-digital/images?request=GetIIPMooViewer&urn=urn:cite:hmt:vaimg.VA102VN-0605@0.168,0.1306,0.25,0.1779).
+Items can be numbered (if they are numbered in the text) by adding the attribute `@type="ordered"` to the list element and the `item` elements can take an `@n` attribute to indicate the sequence.

-The focus of this document is our usage of TEI *within* those citable nodes, to document the contents of our editions.
+The focus of this document is our usage of TEI markup *within* those citable nodes, that is, how we document the contents of our citable nodes.
 The order of sections describes our markup practice from "inside to out":  when elements co-occur, the element described first in this document (and so, innermost) will be wrapped by the element described later (outermost).
 The major sections are:

 1.   transcription of the main text